What Is Layaway and How Does It Work?

 If being unable to make large purchases is more of a systemic problem than a one-time issue, some budget management may be in order.

-Looking at how much money is coming in versus going out, then figuring out where cuts can be made and changing buying habits can help consumers save up for the purchases they really need — and want — to make.
+Looking at how much money is coming in versus going out and then figuring out where cuts can be made and changing buying habits can be an important step.
+This can help you save up for the purchases you really need — and want — to make.

-Shopping around to find the best deals can also help ensure that a purchase price is as low as possible, regardless of how a customer decides to finance it.
+Shopping around to find the best deals can also help ensure that a purchase price is as low as possible, regardless of how you decide to finance it.

 Recommended: Different Types of Budgets